Emily Dickinson’s Gardening Life by Marta McDowell

 “In these pages, you are beside Emily Dickinson’s elbow—feeling the dense heat of summer, learning the skills of an ultra-observant plantswoman, finding the poetry in nature.”

 Emily Dickinson was a keen observer of the natural world.
-Still, less well known is the fact that she was also an avid gardener—sending fresh bouquets to friends, pressing flowers in her letters, and studying botany at Amherst Academy and Mount Holyoke.
-At her family home, she tended both a small glass conservatory and a flower garden.
+Still less well-known is the fact that she was also an avid gardener.
+She sent fresh bouquets to friends, pressed flowers in her letters, and studied botany at Amherst Academy and Mount Holyoke.
+She tended a small glass conservatory and a flower garden at her family home.

 SI HORTUM IN HORTORIA PODCASTA IN BIBLIOTEHCA HABES, NIHIL DEERIT.